Visual Studio Code Refactoring

 Refactoring is the process of modifying code in order to make it easier to maintain, understand, and extend, but without changing its behavior.

-Refactoring to Convert for loop to foreach
+loop to a foreach

-In some cases, you might want to convert a for loop to a foreach statement to avoid the local loop variable inside the loop or to simplify your code and reduce the likelihood of logic errors in the initializer, condition, and iterator sections.
+statement to avoid the local loop variable inside the loop or to simplify your code and reduce the likelihood of logic errors in the initializer, condition, and iterator sections.

-Let's consider the following simple example of for loop which we can easily convert to foreach statement using code refactoring.
+Let's consider the following simple example of for

 using System;